meganz/mpenc_doc/source/crypto_aske.rst

 The ASKE mentioned above only protects the GKA against external attackers.
 A malicious insider can cause different participants to generate different shared group keys.
-We *could* protect against this by adding the shared group key :math:`x_0 \dots x_nG` (or better, something derived from it) to the definition of :math:`m_i`.
+We *could* protect against this by adding the shared group secret :math:`x_1 \dots x_nG` (or better, something derived from it) to the definition of :math:`m_i`.
 However, we currently omit this, for the following reasons:

-- This would cause a "key refresh" step to require everyone's acknowledgement, adding an extra round to it.
+- This would cause a key refresh to require everyone's acknowledgement, adding an extra round to it.

 - This attack does no more damage beyond "drop all messages", which is already available to active transport attackers: